 By discussing both your sprint goal and the items needed to achieve it, your team reaches alignment on the best way to deliver what the customers actually need.
 It gives your team an opportunity to check in and stay focused.

-Now that you know the difference between a Product and Sprint Backlog, here are some tips on how to create the best Sprint Backlog:
+Now that you know the nitty-gritty of a Sprint Backlog as opposed to a Product Backlog, here are some Sprint Backlog management best practices tips on how to create the best Sprint Backlog:

 Checking in and updating the status of items as they get completed the Sprint Backlog regularly will ensure that the flow is not being blocked by anything.
 It also helps you avoid surprises.
 A daily stand-up meeting is a common way to check-in and make sure everyone is on the same page.